Flame-crested tanager

 The flame-crested tanager (Loriotus cristatus) is a species of bird in the family Thraupidae.
 It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical dry shrubland.
 Ten subspecies are currently recognized.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the flame-crested tanager in the supplement to his Ornithologie based on a specimen collected in Cayenne, French Guiana.
 He used the French name Le tangara noir hupé de Cayenne and the Latin name Tangara cayanensis nigra cristata.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition he added 240 species that had been previously described by Brisson in his Ornithologie.
 One of these was the flame-crested tanager.
 Linnaeus included a terse description, coined the binomial name Tanagra cristata and cited Brisson's work.
+The flame-crested tanager was formerly placed in the genus Tachyphonus.
+A molecular phylogenetic study published in 2014 found that Tachyphonus was polyphyletic.
+In the subsequent reorganization the genus Loriotus was resurrected for the flame-crested tanager and two other species.
+The genus had been introduced in 1821 by the Polish zoologist Feliks Paweł Jarocki.
+The genus name is derived from the French word loriot that is used for the Old World orioles.
 The specific name cristata is Latin for "plumed" or "crested".
-There are ten subspecies.